microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

 ![Labeled Online Calculator](images/online_calculator_UI.JPG)

-**Note**: Number 8, Seed Shift Direction, is assumed to be MSB in this online calculator.
+**NOTE**: Number 8, Seed Shift Direction, is assumed to be MSB in this online calculator.

 **MCC Melody**:

 ![Labeled MCC Melody UI](images/demo_CRC_settings.JPG)

-**Note**: The "Reverse CRC value" and "Final XOR Value" only work for the simulator, they will not be used in the firmware calculations.
+**NOTE:** The "Reverse CRC value" and "Final XOR Value" only work for the simulator, they will not be used in the firmware calculations.

 ![Labeled CRC_CalculationResultGet()](images/CRC_CalculationResultGet.JPG)